marcinsiedlik/auto_localized/packages/auto_localized/README.md

 )
 class _$Strings {}
 ```

-Class name have to start with: `_$`.
-It will be used in generated translations.
-For the example above it will be: `Strings`.
+***Important:** path to translation file must be relative.
+Class have to start with `_$`.
+Name of that class will be used as name of translation container class - for the example above it will be: `Strings`.*

 ### Generation

 Run the generator with command in terminal: